JawadAhmadCS/Machine-Learning-Models/Linear Regression/README.md

 ## License

-> **This project is open-source and available under the MIT License.
+> **This Model is open-source and available under the MIT License.
 You are free to use and modify it for educational purposes.**